Detroit Tigers to visit the Boston Red Sox

 The Red Sox are 3-3 on their home turf.
 The Boston pitching staff as a whole has an ERA of 5.66.
 David Price leads the team with a 3.75 ERA.

 The Tigers are 4-5 on the road.
-Detroit has hit 11 home runs this season, last in the league.
+Detroit has hit 11 home runs this season, the lowest total in the majors.
 Niko Goodrum leads the team with two while slugging .508.

-TOP PERFORMERS: Mitch Moreland leads the Red Sox with 12 extra base hits and is slugging .652.
-J.D.
-Martinez has 13 hits and is batting .382 over the last 10 games for Boston.
+TOP PERFORMERS: Mitch Moreland leads the Red Sox with seven home runs and has 14 RBIs.
+Andrew Benintendi is 12-for-37 with three doubles, two home runs and seven RBIs over the last 10 games for Boston.

-Goodrum leads the Tigers with two home runs home runs and is slugging .508.
+Goodrum leads the Tigers with eight RBIs and is batting .279.
 Christin Stewart is 11-for-35 with five doubles, a triple, two home runs and 11 RBIs over the last 10 games for Detroit.

 LAST 10 GAMES: Red Sox: 6-4, .226 batting average, 4.90 ERA, outscored by 10 runs